sebdah/vim-ide/README.md

 #### Working with text

 - `<select text in visual mode> + r` - The selected text will be replaced with what's in your clipboard
+- `ctrl + n` - Select word under cursor for multiple cursor editing.
+Press again to go to next occurrance of the word

 #### Python shortcuts